DFE-Digital/Enterprise-Security-Architecture/Service-Descriptions/SVD-SEC002-GraphAPI.md

 The following information must be provided to support the service team to fulfill the request.
 All information is mandatory unless otherwise stated.

-- Name of the service being integrated for SSO
+- Name of the service(s) which requires GraphAPI access
+- Which application(s) will be accessed via GraphAPI
+- Which data fields will be accessed within each service
 - Design for the service
+- Evidence of adherence to [API Security Principles](../Guidelines/GDL-SEC001-API-Security-Principles.md)
 - Evidence of assurance oversight from:
   - Security
   - Data Protection Office